 There’s something about a cruise that makes people let loose.
 Maybe it’s simply the “I’m on vacation” mindset.
 Maybe it’s the warm sunshine.
 Or maybe it’s just the intoxicating feel of cruising the Caribbean.

 But you likely know that there are all sorts of people on board the ship, including everything from retirees to kids and families.
-Therefore you might be wondering if risque swimsuits like thongs or other booty-baring cuts are allowed.
+Therefore you might be wondering if risque swimsuits like thongs or other minimalist bikini cuts are allowed.

 First, we’ve searched the websites of all the major cruise lines, including Carnival, Norwegian, Royal Caribbean, and Princess Cruise Lines.
 Nowhere did we find any sort of language mentioning thong swimsuits or restrictions against them.
 In fact, many of these same ships that sail in the United States also sail during the offseason in European ports, where smaller bathing suits are the norm.

-Therefore, it is our understanding that if you want to bare your buns, have at it.
+Therefore, if you want to bare your buns, have at it.
 There are no official rules in place to stop you.
+As well, depending on where you sail from, you’re likely to see other people wearing thong swimsuit.

 With the adults-only pools, we hope that everyone would be mature enough to handle a skimpy swimsuit without blinking an eye.